 How will I feel after the treatment?

 A normal response to treatment is to feel a little looser or lighter following a treatment.
-If your problem is inflamed, them you may feel sore or stiff following the treatment.
+If your problem is inflamed, then you may still feel sore or stiff following the treatment.

-For the following 2-3 days you may feel sore as the tissue congestion drains out of the effected tissues and your body sends its self healing mechanisms to the injured area.
-These reactions range from being mild to severe depending upon the severity of your problem.
+For the following 2-3 days you may feel pain and soreness as the tissue congestion drains out of the effected tissues and your body sends its self healing mechanisms to the injured area.
+These reactions range from being mild to severe depending upon how inflamed your problem is and how much healing your body needs to do to repair your problem.

 Do I need to remove clothing?